Inflect logo

 Power Analysis

-Sweden’s power infrastructure is a significant competitive advantage, offering low costs, high reliability, and exceptional sustainability credentials.
+Sweden's power infrastructure is a key strategic advantage, characterized by low costs, high reliability, and an exceptional commitment to sustainability.

-Power Grid Reliability The national power grid is well-engineered and highly stable, particularly in the major data center clusters around Stockholm.
-Facilities are supported by redundant power feeds and multiple substations, ensuring consistent and reliable energy delivery for mission-critical operations.
+Power Grid Reliability The national power grid is well-engineered and highly stable, particularly in the primary data center clusters around Stockholm.
+Facilities benefit from redundant power feeds and support from multiple substations, ensuring high levels of uptime for mission-critical operations.

 Market Access, Business & Tax Climate

-Sweden provides a stable and business-friendly environment with excellent access to key economic centers.
+Sweden provides a stable, pro-business environment with excellent access to regional markets.

-Proximity To Key Business Districts Data centers are strategically located near Stockholm, the country's economic and technological heart, as well as in other key cities like Gothenburg and Malmö.
-This proximity provides low-latency connectivity to financial services, technology companies, and a thriving startup ecosystem.
+Proximity To Key Business Districts Data centers are concentrated near Stockholm, the country's economic and technological hub.
+This proximity provides low-latency connectivity to the financial services, technology, and media industries clustered in the capital region.

 Natural Disaster Risk

-• Coastal Flood: A moderate consideration for facilities located directly on the coast, but not a significant national threat.
+• Coastal Flood: A secondary concern, relevant only to facilities located directly on the coastline.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business